 The gender gap in pay has narrowed since 1980, but it has remained relatively stable over the past 15 years or so.
 In 2018, women earned 85% of what men earned, according to a Pew Research Center analysis of median hourly earnings of both full- and part-time workers in the United States.
 Based on this estimate, it would take an extra 39 days of work for women to earn what men did in 2018.

-By comparison, the Census Bureau found that full-time, year-round working women earned 80% of what their male counterparts earned in 2016.
+By comparison, the Census Bureau found that, in 2017, full-time, year-round working women earned 80% of what their male counterparts earned.

-The estimated 18-cent gender pay gap among all workers in 2017 has narrowed from 36 cents in 1980.
-For young women, the gap has narrowed even more over time.
-In 1980, women ages 25 to 34 earned 33 cents less than their male counterparts, compared with 11 cents in 2017.
+The estimated 15-cent gender pay gap among all workers in 2018 has narrowed from 36 cents in 1980.
+For young women, the gap has narrowed by a similar margin over time.
+In 1980, women ages 25 to 34 earned 33 cents less than their male counterparts, compared with 11 cents in 2018.

 Why does a gender pay gap still persist?